MingyuYang-Yale/BENG469/Assignment1/README.md

 <p><img width="500" src="https://github.com/MingyuYang-Yale/BENG469/blob/main/Assignment1/whoami.png" alt="foo bar" title="train &amp; tracks" /></p>

 Where are you?
-Next, let’s find out where we are by running a command called
+Next, let’s find out where we are by running a command called:
 ```
 pwd
 ```